-The new ISI Inspection Framework is now in effect, known as Framework 23, there is a strong emphasis on promoting pupil wellbeing.
+The new ISI Inspection Framework is now in effect, known as Framework 23 (F23), there is a strong emphasis on promoting pupil wellbeing and some significant changes to inspection methodology.
 The biggest change is that there is now only one type of routine inspection, and each school should typically be inspected routinely once every three years.
 Both the framework and the handbook can be found on isi.net

 Schools will be expected to demonstrate that they have reviewed and considered their provision for pupil wellbeing.
 You will also be expected to place a strong emphasis on pupil voice, developing a culture where pupils are able to share their views, wishes and feelings.